Communicating Benefits to Employees…Without Spamming Their Inboxes

 If you walk away with anything from this blog, it should be this:

-You need a strategy that helps you break your content into chunks and release it over time.
+You need a strategy that helps break your content into chunks and release it over time.

 Sure, you can still publish that massive Employee Benefits Guide.
 But it’s important to release key nuggets of information and tips along the way.

-Make sure you don’t spam your employees by knowing what to communicate as well as when and how to communicate it.
+Make sure you don’t spam your employees anytime of the year.
+Plan what to communicate, as well as when and how to communicate it.

 Categorized in: Benefits Communication & Decision Support